How much does it cost to go on a Mount Everest Base Camp Trek?Posted on November 5, 2018

 Cost of booking a Mount Everest Base Camp Trek online with a private company is probably the best way to make your trip cheaper.
 Trekking to Everest with the price ranges USD$1,250 all the way to USD$1,800 for an average 12 to 13 days trek.

-Prices generally includes all permits, Kathmandu – Lukla – Kathmandu round-trip flights.
+Prices generally include all permits, Kathmandu – Lukla – Kathmandu round-trip flights.
 Also includes lodge accommodation, meals, guide, and porters.
 Prices won’t include guest travel insurance, visa fees, trekking equipment.
 The benefits of booking online are everything will pre-arrange for your arrival.
 You can literally arrive in Kathmandu on day one and head out trekking on day two.

 Some things like trek permits or Lukla flights are not mentioned and need to clarify in writing.
 Be aware that it is very important to be aware of “too good to be true prices” online.
-US$ 900 or even less for the base camp trek with a “well known” agency might well mean you’re joining another much larger group can cause all sorts of problems later on.
+US$ 900 or even less for the base camp trek with a “well known” agency might well mean you’re joining another much larger group that can cause all sorts of problems later on.
 For example, people not showing up, no choice in accommodation, being with a big group of another nationality you may not like, etc.

 In 2018 it’s also important to be aware of Nepal’s fake helicopter rescue scam which is a link with very cheap treks offer online and in Nepal.
 Moral of the story? is read this blog page carefully and you’ll quickly calculate the cost of an Everest base camp trek base on your own needs.